 - for 183 flats in two 6-10 storey blocks

 - for 32 affordable flats and an energy centre in a 6-7-storey block

 Following pressure from WHaM and other stakeholders Rollo Homes has revised its main proposals but they are still subject to many objections.

-- See Rollo Homes’ planning application for affordable housing/energy centre
+- See planning application for 32 affordable flats/energy centre

 - See WHaM’s comments on the main planning application (PDF)

 The planning application for St Catherine’s Place (Plot 2) gained final approval in June 2017 and the site was sold to Firmstone Consortia One, best known locally as the developer of Airpoint.

 Firmstone has successfully applied to convert the existing 7-storey building into 54 1- and 2-bed flats, adding two storeys to the existing building; no affordable housing is included.
 These flats are already on sale.
 Firmstone has also bought all the retail space in the shopping centre.
 Leslie Jones Architecture has been appointed to masterplan the development.

 Plans for retail, leisure and further residential development, including a 21-storey+ block, have been the subject of public consultation.
 A formal planning application is expected in 2018.